quix-labs/caddy-pfx-certificates/README.md

 ## Usage

-Follow these steps to utilize the image processing capabilities:
+Follow these steps to utilize the module capabilities:

 1. Install Caddy and libvips on your system.
 2. Build Caddy with the PFX certificates module using xcaddy.
 3. Configure your Caddyfile to load PFX certificates for specific routes or sites.
-4. Start Caddy, and access your images with processing options via URL query parameters.

 ## Example Caddyfile
 ```plaintext